4W4I5/Semester-5-Notes/Algo/Algo 4 September, 2023.md

 		- Each elementary instance occupies 1 unit of memory

 #### Analyzing an Algo statements
+- Order of O's
+	- Goes in order of Worst to Best
+		-
 - Simple Statement
 	- Order of O(1)
 	- Basic step = 1, as long as number of statements are constant